A unified harmonic framework for dark siren cosmology

 where $\delta z$ and $\delta \vecOm$ are the shell width and pixel size, respectively.
 Taking the infinitesimal limit gives us the continuous \ac{GW} spatial probability distribution of the standard galaxy catalog method, i.e., \cref{eq:gcat_basic}.
 One can substitute in the expression for $\Delta\gtot$ in \cref{eq:pgal_ang_fields} and take $\Delta\gmiss = 0$, for example, for the ``homogeneous completion" implementation of the galaxy catalog method.
 Thus, a spatial population prior informed by the galaxies $p(z, \vecOm | \vecLam, \dg)$ to be evaluated on an event-by-event basis, as in standard dark siren methods, can be recovered from the Gaussian population prior on the \ac{GW} fields, if we make some heuristic assumption about the missing galaxies to treat the total underlying galaxy field as known.

-As discussed in the main text, the correct thing to do would be to condition only on the observed galaxies $\alm^g$, rather than the entire galaxy field $\alm\gtot$.
-To derive this, we need to compute $C_\ell^{Gg}[\bar{z}]$, which can be derived as follows:
+As discussed in the main text, the correct thing to do would be to condition only on the observed galaxies $\{\alm^g[\bar{z}]\}$, rather than the entire galaxy field $\{\alm\gtot[\bar{z}]\}$.
+To compute this, we need the quantity $C_\ell^{Gg}[\bar{z}]$.
+Substituting \cref{eq:pgal_ang_fields}, we have

 The second term in the last line can again be identified as the cross shot noise in \cref{eq:alm_with_shot}.
 As above, we assume for simplicity that the missing and galaxies cluster with the same power spectrum $\overline{C}_\ell^{gg}$, which could be generalized with respective bias parameters.